 We’re all in this together.
 Whilst it’s always best to negotiate up front, these are unprecedented times.
 Creditors may well be more likely to understand if you are unable to repay at the rate previously agreed.
 Your business ceasing to trade isn’t good business for them either, so don’t be surprised if they’re willing to be flexible.
 They know it will pay off in the long run.

 Many businesses have found success encouraging early payments from customers by offering discounts for paying up front.
 This provides a quick cash injection when you need it, as well as rewarding good debtor behaviour with a haircut on costs.
 A story in The Telegraph from law firm founder Karen Holden about her success in offering ten per cent off invoices for clients who pay upfront is well worth considering.

 (5) Use government support to manage your fixed costs

 Government support for businesses battling coronavirus goes beyond delivering an alternative supply of credit.
 The Coronavirus Job Retention Scheme steps in to directly pay 80 per cent of furloughed employees’ wages (up to £2,500 per employee per month).
+It also covers minimum pension contributions and employer National Insurance contributions.
 This allows businesses to effectively address their fixed costs, without having to resort to laying off staff.
-Additional government measures, such as those to protect commercial tenants who miss rent payments, can help you to prioritise your costs in the face of cash flow issues.
+Additional government measures, such as measures to protect commercial tenants who miss rent payments, can help you to prioritise your costs in the face of cash flow issues.